Lauren Conrad Announces Second Pregnancy With Sweet Instagram Photo

 The former MTV star took to her Instagram account this week to reveal to her fans that she is pregnant with her second child with husband William Tell.

 The sweet snap was shared on Tuesday, April 2, and captured the 33-year-old from the side as she cradled her baby bump.
-Lauren glowed in a baby blue dress adorned with flowers as she gazed at her growing belly.
+Lauren glowed in a baby blue dress adorned with flowers, as she gazed at her growing belly.
 Her honey blonde hair fell across her face as she looked down, but not enough to hide the huge grin she wore to convey her elation over the news, which she echoed in the caption by writing that she was “very excited” to be adding another member to her family later this year.

-Fans of the Laguna Beach actress were quick to offer their congratulations to the star by double tapping her adorable Instagram post.
-At this time of this writing, the upload has accrued more than 300,000 likes from Lauren’s 6.1 million followers, as well as thousands of comments from friends and fans expressing their excitement for the fashion designer’s big news.
+Fans of the Laguna Beach star were quick to offer their congratulations by double tapping on her adorable Instagram post.
+At this time of this writing, the upload has accrued more than 300,000 likes from Lauren’s 6.1 million followers, as well as thousands of comments from friends and fans expressing their excitement about the fashion designer’s big news.

 “Awww!!!
 So happy for you guys,” one follower wrote, while another said the announcement was “So amazing!!!”

-As The Daily Mail noted, this will be the second child for Lauren and her husband William, who are already parents to one-year-old son William “Liam” James Tell.
+As Daily Mail noted, this will be the second child for Lauren and husband William, who are already parents to 1-year-old son William “Liam” James Tell.
 The couple has been married since September of 2014, and welcomed their first child on July 5, 2017.

 While much of Lauren’s life was documented on television through both Laguna Beach and The Hills, as well as through her many business ventures and books, E!
 News noted that she remained fairly quiet throughout her first year of motherhood.